neondatabase/website/content/docs/community/contribution-guide.md

 ---
-title: Neon Documentation Contribution Guide
+title: Contribution Guide
 subtitle: Learn how to contribute to the Neon documentation
 enableTableOfContents: true
 ---

 Welcome to the _Neon Documentation Contribution Guide_.

 This page offers guidelines on how to contribute to the Neon documentation.
-Our goal is to create an environment where our community has the information and knowledge required to confidently participate in enhancing the documentation.
+Our goal is to create an environment where our community has the information and knowledge required to confidently participate in enhancing the Neon documentation.

 ## Why Should You Contribute?